 We regularly examine our customer complaint resolution process for telecom and TV services to ensure that it is thorough, fair and efficient.
 Here’s how the process works.

 When we receive a complaint, we review it to determine whether it falls within our mandate.

 If it does, we ensure that we have all of the information we need to initiate our process.
 If key information is missing from the complaint, we contact the customer and put the file on hold until the customer responds.
-Filing a complaint using our Online Complaint Form is the best way to ensure that we receive all needed information the first time.
+Filing a complaint using our online interactive questionnaire is the best way to ensure that we receive all needed information the first time.

 If the complaint is outside of our mandate, we refer it to the appropriate organization when possible.

 If the complaint falls within our telecom and TV services mandates, we forward a copy to the service provider.
 We ask the service provider to attempt to resolve the matter with the customer and report back to us within 30 days to let us know whether the complaint has been resolved.

 If the complaint is about a telecommunications service (and not a TV service) and the service provider does not participate in the CCTS, we will take the necessary steps to have the provider join the CCTS.
 (They are supposed to do so within 30 days of hearing from us, though sometimes it takes longer.)
 For further details, visit Participating Service Providers.

 When the service provider responds, we evaluate the response and determine whether the complaint has been resolved to the satisfaction of the customer.